Skip to content

 • Your request is not for transportation, housing, or emergency needs.

-If you do not meet these eligibility requirements, we encourage you to please take a moment and complete this feedback survey.
-As this is a pilot program, it is likely that the application criteria will evolve over the next several cycles, and your feedback will help us expand the program to better serve the community.
+If you do not meet these requirements, we encourage you to please take a moment and complete this feedback survey.
+This is a new and growing program, and your input will help us improve and expand it to better serve our community in the future.

 Self-assessment